pminasandra/tracktorlive/COMPORT.md

 where `<groupname>` is `video` or `dialout` as mentioned above, and `<username>` is your WSL username.

+Then exit WSL by typing the command `exit`, and then shutdown the running virtual linux machine by typing the command `wsl --shutdown` in the Windows Powershell.
+Re-enter WSL with the command `wsl`.

 ## 3. Webcam configuration.

 Run `tracktorlive gui --camera 0`.
 If a window opens but fails to show any